higherrrrrrr/higherrrrrrr.fun/documentation/whitepaper.md

    - The program can remain upgradable or be fully locked once the community is satisfied.

 By blending a playful, threshold-based aesthetic with stable, trust-minimized tokenomics—and by permitting the fluid redirection of fees—**Higherrrrrrrr** aspires to be the model for **configurable, evolution-focused tokens** on Solana.

+---

+## 15. Appendix

+### 15.1.
+Base V1 Supporters (15%)

+Refers to the **$HARDER** and **$IDK** communities who supported the original Higherrrrrrr V1 launch on Base.
+These tokens are allocated via airdrops or bridging claims, specifically rewarding loyal holders.

+### 15.2.
+Migration LP Support (5%)

+Specifically designates supply for the **HARDER/CULT** liquidity pool.
+The HARDER side burns on each trade, while the CULT side directs 0.5% of CULT fees to the floor mechanic for HARDER.
+This ensures a robust, cross-token link.